mims-harvard/ProCyon/README.md

 - CUDA toolkit, particularly `nvcc`
 - Sign up for Huggingface permissions for LLaMA-3 at [this link](https://huggingface.co/meta-llama/Meta-Llama-3-8B).
 You'll need this to use ProCyon-Full and ProCyon-Bind.

+### Quick start
-We recommend installing with [uv](https://docs.astral.sh/uv/), but install can also be done via `pip` alone.
+We recommend installing with [uv](https://docs.astral.sh/uv/) but install can also be done via `pip` alone.
 The `procyon` package used to interact with pre-trained models or train new models can be installed via
 ```
 cd /path/to/ProCyon

-# RECOMMENDED: use uv to install.
-Two options depending on whether
-#              you want to use the default .venv virtual env that
-#              uv will create
-# OPTION 1: let uv create and manage the virtual enviroment, requires
-#           uv to already be installed
 uv sync --extra build
 uv sync --extra build --extra compile
 uv pip install -e .
 source .venv/bin/activate

-# OPTION 2: create virtual environment with choice of name and path
-python3 -m venv ./procyon_venv
-source ./procyon_venv/bin/activate
-python3 -m pip install uv
-uv pip install -r pyproject.toml --extra build
-uv pip install -r pyproject.toml --extra build --extra compile
-uv pip install -e .

 # OR if omitting uv
-python3 pip install -e .
+python3 -m pip install -e .
 ```
 Installation with `uv` should take less than 10 minutes, depending on the speed of your internet connection for downloading packages.

-In addition to the package code, ProCyon also requires pre-trained weights for associated models (e.g. Llama-3, ESM2) as well as access to the ProCyon-Instruct dataset.
+ProCyon also requires pre-trained weights for associated models (e.g. Llama-3, ESM2) as well as access to the ProCyon-Instruct dataset.
 You'll need to request access to the LLaMA-3 model through the model page [here](https://huggingface.co/meta-llama/Meta-Llama-3-8B).
 These dependencies
 will all be stored in a single directory, which we denote `DATA_DIR`.
 ```
-DATA_DIR=/path/to/data
-mkdir $DATA_DIR
+# Decide where you'd like to keep the ProCyon-Instruct repo and clone
-cd $DATA_DIR
+cd /desired/path/for/data

-# Clone ProCyon-Instruct dataset from HuggingFace
 git clone git@hf.co:datasets/mims-harvard/ProCyon-Instruct

 # Clone model weights for associated Llama models from HuggingFace
-# Llama-3-8b for ProCyon-Full
+cd /path/to/llama3/ # Llama-3-8b for ProCyon-Full
-cd /path/to/llama3/
 # Ensure you've signed up for LLaMA-3 access
 git clone https://huggingface.co/meta-llama/Meta-Llama-3-8B
 echo "LLAMA3_PATH=/path/to/llama3/Meta-Llama-3-8B" >> .env

-# Llama-2-7b for ProCyon-Split
+cd ../llama-2-7b-hf # Llama-2-7b for ProCyon-Split
-cd ../llama-2-7b-hf
 git clone git@hf.co:meta-llama/Llama-2-7b-hf

 # Add a `.env` file which the `procyon` package will use to find the `DATA_DIR`
+DATA_DIR=/desired/path/for/data/ProCyon-Instruct
 cd /path/to/ProCyon

 echo "DATA_DIR=\"$DATA_DIR\"" > .env
 echo "HOME_DIR=\"$(pwd)\"" >> .env
 ```